-BMP 6B Implement operation procedures, maintenance schedules, and long-term inspection procedures to reduce pollutant discharges - Maintenance Lead Division Measurable Goal(s) Goal: Review and revise as necessary the compliance procedures for maintenance activities.
-Measure: Completion of review and update of procedures (if applicable).
-Goal: Perform maintenance activities such as animal carcass removal and disposal, street cleaning, etc. to minimize/eliminate potential sources of stormwater pollution.
-Measure: Measure and report maintenance activities that contribute to good housekeeping.
-Goal: Continue to implement procedures and training that will encourage employees and contractors to employ pollution and prevention practices in day-to-day operations Measure: Number of guidance documents revised and number personnel trained.
+BMP 6B Implement operation procedures, maintenance schedules, and long-term inspection procedures to reduce pollutant discharges - Maintenance Lead Division Measurable Goal(s) Goal: Review and revise as necessary the compliance procedures for maintenance activities.Measure: Completion of review and update of procedures (if applicable).Goal: Perform maintenance activities such as animal carcass removal and disposal, street cleaning,etc. to minimize/eliminate potential sources of stormwater pollution.Measure: Measure and report maintenance activities that contribute to good housekeeping.Goal: Continue to implement procedures and training that will encourage employees and contractorsto employ pollution and prevention practices in day-to-day operationsMeasure: Number of guidance documents revised and number personnel trained.
 Milestone Yr 4 Conduct annual review of Maintenance Best Management Procedures, environmental guidance and equipment/facilities operation procedures to incorporate pollution prevention through good housekeeping.
 Revise, as necessary, the listing of Maintenance Activity Codes and FMIS cost centers to determine appropriate good housekeeping maintenance activities and produce annual report.
-Require employees and contractors to employ pollution prevention practices in day-to-day operations and develop a plan to implement any revised guidance and procedures.
-Accomplishments VDOT's MS4 consultant completed the review of the Maintenance Best Practices manual and has made recommendations for updating the manual to fully incorporate the MS4 BMP objectives.
+Require employees and contractors to employ pollution prevention practices in day-to-day Accomplishments operations and develop a plan to implement any revised guidance and procedures.
+VDOT's MS4 consultant completed the review of the Maintenance Best Practices manual and has made recommendations for updating the manual to fully incorporate the MS4 BMP objectives.
 The MS4 changes will be incorporated into the manual which is currently undergoing a complete revision.
 The revision will be completed in the fifth year of this permit.
 The following maintenance activities that contribute to good housekeeping on the secondary and primary highways were reported through the Work Accomplishment system for FY12.
 Changes were made in FY12 to the categories for reporting work accomplishments.
 Some categories such as litter pickup were included in normal operations, such as mowing.
 This has resulted in reduced reporting quantities although the good housekeeping activities have not been reduced.
 The totals are statewide totals since no coding is available for MS4 permit areas.
 These maintenance activities reported do not include the overall maintenance requirement for the TAMS contractors that maintain the interstates; therefore, no individual maintenance activities are available for the interstates.
 Small and large debris removal.
 Rock fall cleanup or slide removal.
 Removal of trees, buildings, mud, sand, slide, as a result of a storm.
 Debris resulting from any maintenance work that is hauled off site.
 Unit of measure is cubic yard (CYD) and a total of 1,777 units were reported.
 Litter patrol and litter pick-up.
 Unit of measure is acre (ACR) and a total of 1.1 units were reported.
 The revised mowing standards and changes in reporting procedures have resulted in a large reduction in litter pock-up acres reported.
-Rebuild and stabilize slopes (alongside the roadway or at bridge sites) or drainage assets (e.g. paved or unpaved ditches, drop inlets, curb and gutter) to restore proper flow of water away from pavement or bridges.
+Rebuild and stabilize slopes (alongside the roadway or at bridge sites) or drainage assets (e.g. paved or unpaved ditches, drop inlets, curb and gutter) to restore proper flow of water away from pavemen or bridges.
 This includes repairing slopes.
-Unit of measure is cubic foot (CFT) and a total of 613 units were reported.
-Hand cleaning of drainage assets, traffic control devices, shoulders, tu
+Unit of measure is c units were reported.
+Hand cleaning of drainage assets, traffic control devices, shoulders, tunnels, ferries, etc. Cleaning with manual tools (shovels, pickaxes, etc.).
+Cleaning without the use of machinery.
+Unit of measure is linear foot (LFT) and a total of 329 units were reported.